 In his famous painting 'La Trahison des Images (Ceci n'est pas une pipe)' [The Treachery of Images (This is not a pipe)], Rene' Magritte explores the issues of symbolism, identity, and perceptual reality by creating a symbol of a pipe (the painting) and then labeling the image of the pipe "This is not a pipe"... revealing to the viewers that we are being tricked.
 We are deceived not so much by our eyes or by the illusion, but by the mind's ability to refer to and identify symbols with objects, to conceptualize reality.

 "This is an on-going series.
 My intention is to explore Magritte's visual pun from the painter's perspective ... and to explore the artistic compulsion to invent, or to re-invent images in creative and expressive ways.
 With this series I am exploring a wide range of painting styles and techniques, and having some fun painting in the manner of many of my favorite artists.
-For a painter this is like a musician performing his favorite tune and adding his own variations on the theme. " -RQ
+For a painter this is like a musician performing his favorite tune and adding his own variations on the theme. " -Roberto Quintana

 "Is it a pipe...yet?"- RQ

-Pipe paintings may be commissioned for $500.00.
+Pipe paintings may be commissioned for $1,600.00.

-All paintings available as giclee-prints.
+All paintings are available as giclee prints.

-Contact the artist for details. e-mail
+Please contact the studio for details. e-mail